Background pattern

 • Acute musculoskeletal processes.

-• Post-traumatic inflammation, pain, and swelling.
+• Post-traumatic inflammation, pain, and swelling situations.

 Do not use Inacid:

-• If you have a serious heart condition,
+• if you have severe heart disease,

-• If you are under 14 years old,
+• if you are under 14 years old,

-• If you have a history of proctitis (inflammatory lesions of the rectum) or recent rectal bleeding.
+• if you have a history of proctitis (inflammatory lesions of the rectum) or recent rectal bleeding.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use this medication.
+Consult your doctor or pharmacist before starting to use this medicine.

-Inform your doctor if you suffer or have suffered from any of the following conditions:
+Tell your doctor if you suffer or have suffered from any of the following conditions:

 • Gastrointestinal bleeding, ulcers, or perforations in the stomach or intestine.

-• Severe skin alterations.
+• Severe skin disorders.

 • Renal insufficiency.

-• Bleeding or other coagulation problems.
+• Bleeding or other blood coagulation problems.

 • Psychiatric disorders, epilepsy, or Parkinson's disease.